gckrol/diolkos/README.md

 #### Why doesn't this use llama.cpp/ggml?

-It's easier to experiment when you control and know all the code.
-Besides, it's fun.
+It's easier to experiment when you control and all the code.
 Maybe more backends will be added in the future.

+#### Should I be scared of the AGPL?

+The AGPL (in full: Affero GNU Public License) extends the GPL with a clause that requires the following: if you make any changes to the code, you need to make these changes available to the users of the software, even if these users access the software over the network.

+This means that as long as you either don't make changes, or place a link somewhere that allows the users to download the changed code - you're good.

+(note that this is not legal advice)

 #### Can we pay you to add a feature or hire you for consulting?